-- 4.1.2 Marine and freshwater water quality monitoring were conducted at the 9 and 6 designated monitoring stations respectively. - 4.1.3 Application of the discharge licence of the desalination plant was completed.
-The monitoring M_RO2 is not necessary until the desalination plant fully is operation. - 4.1.4 Monitoring of marine and freshwater locations was conducted on 2 occasions in October and November 2008 (28th October and 11th November 2008).
-The QA/QC results for laboratory testing in the reporting month are acceptable and summarised in Annex D. No rainstorm signal was hoisted during this reporting month. - 4.1.5 As there is no water discharge from the Holes 5 / 6 through the drainage system during sampling, no water sample for F_Filter was collected during the reporting month.
-Summary of fertilizer and pesticides applications are summarized in Annex E. - 4.1.6 Chemical applications were applied during the reporting month.
+- 4.1.2 Marine and freshwater water quality monitoring were conducted at the 9 and 6 designated monitoring stations respectively.
+The desalination plant commenced operation in December 2008. - 4.1.3 Monitoring of marine and freshwater locations was conducted on 2 occasions in January (5th and 21st January 2009).
+The QA/QC results for laboratory testing in the reporting month are acceptable and summarised in Annex D. No rainstorm signal was hoisted during this reporting month. - 4.1.4 As there is no water discharge from the Holes 5 / 6 through the drainage system during sampling, no water sample for F\Filter was collected during the reporting month.
+Summary of fertilizer and pesticides applications are summarized in Annex E. - 4.1.5 Chemical applications were applied during the reporting month.
 They are approved pesticides listed in the turfgrass management plan in the final EIA report.
 Water samples were required to send to overseas laboratory for analysis and testing.